alwaysmpe/what2_time/README.md

-# what2_time
+# What 2 Time?

 Reusable timing code that handles unit conversion, pretty printing time, total of repeat and re-entrant timers.

+# To do

+Extract/refactor re-entrant & repeat timer code from other package.